facebook/react/docs/tips/14-communicate-between-components.md

 ```

 Notice the use of `bind(this, arg1, arg2, ...)`: we're simply passing more arguments to `handleClick`.
 This is not a new React concept; it's just JavaScript.

+For communication between two components that don't have a parent-child relationship, you can set up your own global event system.
+Subscribe to events in `componentDidMount()`, unsubscribe in `componentWillUnmount()`, and when you receive an event call `setState()`.